sourcefuse/loopback4-microservice-catalog/packages/archival/README.md

 ## Overview

-`@sourceloop/entity-archival` package is a powerful LoopBack 4 extension designed to seamlessly implement entity level archival for your loopback applications.
+`@sourceloop/entity-archival` package is a powerful LoopBack 4 extension designed to implement entity level archival for your loopback applications.
 With this extension you can archive entries of any model to an external system.
 Many times we dont wish to delete data but considering the latency it brings with it we can save that to an external system and use it at our convenience.
 For that we have a retrieval process that helps us to fetch that data from external system and use it.

 Here we have a repository level mixin that overrides the `deleteAll()` method - this method first saves the data to the external system, maintain a entry in the mapping table and then permanently delete the data from the system.